 After watching my few week-old newborn for 7 hours, I was drained.
 I’m not going to sugarcoat it — I was going through hell as he was fussing, crying, and intermittently sleeping.

 After two weeks of agony, I woke up one morning and had very little to give.
-I was running on empty and put my in-ear noise isolating ear buds and kept them on for the entire 7 hours.
+I was running on empty and put my in-ear noise isolating ear buds and kept them on for the entire 7 hours to muffle the loud sounds.

-To my surprise, after the shift ended, I wasn’t drained.
-I magically had energy to lift weights afterwards.
+To my surprise, after the shift ended, I wasn’t drained as before.
+I still had energy to lift weights afterwards.

 Baby cries and screams evoke anxiety, depression, helplessness, anger and frustration in parents.
 It causes some parents to overreact and apply harsher discipline towards their kids.
 I don’t want to overreact.

 I figured out that I had sensitive hearing and that baby cries were messing with my nervous system.
-I was overstimulated at the end of my shift.
-I felt the same when I went to Las Vegas in the past.
+I was overstimulated at the end of my shifts.
+I feel the same when I go to Las Vegas for three days.
+The noise and overactivity saps my energy.

 My partner is not sensitive to the loudness of crying as I am.
-There’s no shame in using earbuds and I’m going to continue doing it.
+There’s no shame in using earbuds and I’m going to continue doing that.

 What I use